zaminalirustemov/zaminalirustemov/README.md

  - I'm an **Software Developer** passionate about building efficient and user-friendly applications.
  - I specialize in **Kotlin** and **Jetpack Compose**.
  - Currently working on [Unibank](https://unibank.az/en)
- - How to reach me zaminalirustemov@gmail.com
+ - How to reach me: zaminalirustemov@gmail.com

 ---